John Reese (Person of Interest): Death

-In the series finale, "return 0", Reese sacrifices himself to hold off Samaritan agents to enable the Machine to destroy Samaritan.
-While Finch intended to do the job himself, Reese had made a deal with the Machine, telling Finch he'd come to realize that saving one life is important depending on the life that is saved.
-Guided by the Machine, Reese holds off the Samaritan agents but is gunned down moments before a cruise missile destroys the building.
+In the series finale, "return 0", Reese sacrifices himself, to enable the AI called "the Machine" to destroy an AI called Samaritan, its opponent, by holding off Samaritan agents trying to intervene.
+While Finch intended to do the job himself, Reese had made a deal with "the Machine", the AI which guided Reese and Finch through the seasons, telling Finch he'd come to realize that saving one life is important depending on the life that is saved.
+Guided by direct contact with the Machine, Reese holds off the Samaritan agents but is gunned down moments before a cruise missile destroys the building.
 Reese's sacrifice allows the Machine to destroy Samaritan and Finch honors his sacrifice by returning to his fiancée and a normal life.

 Skills

-As he works with Finch, Reese displays a range of skills he has learned in Special Forces and the CIA.
+As he works with Finch, Reese displays a range of skills he has learned in the Special Forces and the CIA.
 He is intelligent, resourceful, and hyper-vigilant.
 His quick-thinking often helps him deal with any sticky situation.
 He has highly developed hand-to-hand combat techniques, and can easily take on multiple opponents at once.
 He maintains a small arsenal in his home, and can use a variety of handguns and assault weapons efficiently.
 Able to shoot with a high level of control and accuracy, he will often choose to wound (typically kneecap) rather than kill his targets.
 He is also shown to be ambidextrous, often switching a gun between hands as conditions require, but this skill is never spoken of.
 He is also adept with a knife, and at improvising weapons from the various materials he finds at hand.
 Reese's training has also made him highly resistant to pain, and he is able to remain clear-headed even when enduring multiple gunshot wounds, as well as to resist brutal interrogation and torture techniques.
 He is also known for having good improvisational skills because whenever he is forced into an unnecessary conversation, he remains calm and talks his way out.